nocode2520/task/README.md

 MERN Backend (API Only)

-This project is a simple Node.js + Express backend that exposes CRUD APIs with MongoDB storage, Swagger docs, and basic file logging.
+This project is a simple Node.js + Express backend that exposes user authentication and management APIs with MongoDB storage, Swagger docs, and basic file logging.
 There is no frontend.

 Prerequisites
  Node.js 18+